roboscala/sbt-robovm/README.md

 ### Tips

-* All paths in configuration are relative to the base directory (one up from your Build.scala)
+* All paths in the configuration are relative to the base directory.
-* During typical development, one usually ends up with two pairs of signing identity and profile, one for development and one for deployment.
+* During typical development, you usually ends up with two pairs of signing identity and profile, one for development and one for deployment.
 It is possible to scope the `signingIdentity/Profile` keys to automatically use the deployment pair when building an ipa:
 ```scala
 provisioningProfile := Some("name of development profile"),
 signingIdentity := Some("name of development identity"),
 provisioningProfile in ipa := Some("name of distribution profile"),
 signingIdentity in ipa := Some("name of distribution identity")
 ```
 * You can download simulators for more iOS versions in Xcode.
-(Xcode includes only the latest iOS simulator by default)
+Xcode includes only the latest iOS simulator by default.
 * The first time you try to compile a program, RoboVM must compile the Java and Scala standard libraries.
 This can take a few minutes, but the output of this process is cached.
 Subsequent compilations will be much faster.
 * If you are having issues after installing Xcode, open Xcode and agree to the license or open a Terminal and run xcrun.